Testing for IBS vs. Testing for IBD

 Food poisoning is the leading known cause of IBS, accounting for at least 60% of all diarrheal IBS cases.
 The path from food poisoning to IBS has to do with a toxin called Cytolethal Distending Toxin B, or CdtB.
 The most common bacteria that cause food poisonings like Shigella, Campylobacter, Salmonella, and E. coli, release the toxin CdtB into your body.

 When a toxin like CdtB enters your body, your immune system fights back with an antibody - in this case, your body creates anti-CdtB antibodies.
 As CdtB is similar to vinculin, a naturally occurring protein in your body that is critical to healthy gut function, exposure to CdtB may cause your immune system to generate antibodies to vinculin as well.
 A panel of anti-CdtB and anti-vinculin was found to be specific for about 70% of IBS-D and IBS-M cases.
 Other than clinical assessment and ruling out IBD, this is the only test that is available at this time that is specific to IBS.
-Few labs offer the anti- CdtB and anti-vinculin panel IBS-Smart® and IBSCheck®, both would require a prescription.
+Gemelli Biotech labs offer the anti- CdtB and anti-vinculin panel IBS-Smart® which can be ordered online on QuickMD and cost $220.

 While irritable bowel syndrome (IBS) and inflammatory bowel disease (IBD) share some symptoms, they are completely different illnesses and testing for IBS vs. testing for IBD are based on different types of tests.
 Only a few specific stool and blood testing for IBD and IBS is available and some of them can be purchased online.
 IBS is an inconvenient illness, but untreated IBD can cause severe medical complications.
 It is important to differentiate and treat these conditions early as it can prevent progression and complications.